What is a Living Wage?

 - A living wage benchmark should put a floor not a ceiling on wages.
 It should facilitate improvement beyond securing a minimum income for all workers.

-Asia Floor Wage Alliance, Global Living Wage Coalition and Wage Indicator Foundation are examples of benchmarks that meet this criteria.
+Asia Floor Wage Alliance, Global Living Wage Coalition and Wage Indicator Foundation benchmarks are examples of benchmarks that meet this criteria.
 Fair Wear Foundation’s Wage Ladders which compare several benchmarks with local statutory minimum wages are another useful tool.

 Savings and Survival